Growdeatechnology/Tm_prediction/README.md

 ![Screenshot from 2023-09-06 13-38-39](https://github.com/Growdeatechnology/Tm_prediction/assets/72397529/5b74bb45-0dc2-4b7a-a2de-4c799e109498)

-fig.1 Tm value data distribution
+fig. 1: Tm value data distribution

 Before proceeding with the model training we performed normalization of the dataset by dividing the Tm values with the length of the corresponding protein sequence.
 This normalization enhanced the specificity of datapoints towards their corresponding protein sequence.
 Post normalization data was visualized and is represented in fig. 2.